jacinabox/Indexing/README.md

 A desktop search application for Windows.
 It is able to search within gzip and bzip2 archives.

 At present indexing is done manually, by using index -i followed by a directory.
 Command line output is achieved by entering keywords on the command prompt.
 Giving no keywords opens the GUI.
+Add +RTS -N after any actual parameters, to get parallelism in the executable.

 An overview of the components of this project: